Frank Butcher: 2005

 In December 2005, when Pat is due to give evidence at the trial of Janine (now played by Charlie Brooks), who has been wrongly accused of murdering Laura Beale (Hannah Waterman), Frank tries to get Pat to change her testimony.
-Pat and Frank have sex but she is angry when she realises Frank is using their relationship to manipulate her.
+Pat and Frank have sex, but she is angry when she realises Frank is using their relationship to manipulate her.
 Nevertheless, after some contemplation, Pat changes her testimony.
-She and Frank say an emotional farewell with Frank commenting that he will always love her.
-Frank tries to reunite with Janine outside the court but is saddened to discover she already fled without him and was only using him to secure her release.
+She and Frank say an emotional farewell, with Frank commenting that he will always love her.
+Frank tries to reunite with Janine outside the court but is saddened to discover she had already left without him, and was only using him to secure her release.

 On 31 March 2008, Diane and Ricky reveal that Frank has died at Diane's home in France of throat cancer.
 His body is brought to Walford to be cremated.
 Following the funeral, Frank's ashes are scattered in Albert Square's flowerbeds.
-A heartbroken Pat orders a commemorative plaque dedicated to Frank and has it mounted in Albert Square, it reads "Frank Butcher 1940-2008, Husband, Father, Pilchard, Taken 68 years young".
+A heartbroken Pat orders a commemorative plaque dedicated to Frank, and has it mounted in Albert Square: it reads "Frank Butcher 1940-2008, Husband, Father, Pilchard, Taken 68 years young".